top of page

 “For that you need index calibration.
 There is no better way to predict the data,” Qureshi said.

-More than a numbers game, Qureshi emphasized that calibration analysis reveals large-scale information about the overall health of forest ecosystems.
+More than numbers, Qureshi emphasized that calibration analysis reveals large-scale information about the overall health of forest ecosystems.
 As an umbrella species, when the tiger does well, it reflects well on flora and other fauna in tiger bearing forests.
 Declining numbers of tigers or other species alert scientists to investigate possible causes.
 The census highlights the web of relationships, not just tigers.
 In this regard he said the calibration method, used together with camera traps, represents a paradigm shift from the older Deccan model that was based only on total tiger count.

 Qureshi concluded by saying that the methods scientists choose to adopt for counting tigers change over time, and that he and his colleagues at WII are open to exploring new approaches when credible ones become available in order to evolve science — that what matters is to adopt the right ones.